-Commutants relative to Cartan subalgebras were recently recognised as useful in generating algebraic Hamiltonians on spheres and in the Darboux spaces.
-So it is expected that our framework will play an exciting role in the study of superintegrable systems in spaces of non-constant curvatures \cite{MR2337668,MR2226333,MR2023556,MR1878980}.
+Commutants relative to Cartan subalgebras have recently been recognised as useful in generating algebraic Hamiltonians on spheres and in Darboux spaces.
+So, it is expected that our framework will play an exciting role in the study of superintegrable systems in spaces of non-constant curvatures \cite{MR2337668,MR2226333,MR2023556,MR1878980}.